Travel Advice for Families Visiting Vanuatu

 Additionally, a baby carrier is the way to go, as most attractions are not stroller-friendly in Vanuatu.

 You probably already know that Vanuatu is a fantastic destination for snorkelling.
-However, snorkelling masks and fins, especially for kids, are not often available.
+However, snorkelling masks and fins, especially for kids, are not always available.

 In short, bring snorkelling gear for the whole family to truly make the most of the amazing underwater landscapes and the wildlife LINK#TTD075 that resides in them!